 Logplex - Response Time

-"Service (Response Time) is the amount of time (in milliseconds) spent proxying data between the web dyno and the client."
+"Response Time (Service) is the amount of time spent proxying data between the web dyno and the client."

-If you want to auto-scale based on Response Time percentiles or averages, then all that you have to do is create a logdrain and point it at our secure endpoint:
+Logplex - Response Time strategy, you simply need to create a logdrain and point it to our secure endpoint:

 heroku drains:add https://logdrain.hirefire.io